wryfi/bound/README.md

 1. check the unbound configuration, and exit in case of any errors
 1. restart unbound

-To accomplish the above, you will probably need to run the `bound` as the root user.
+To accomplish the above, you will probably need to run `bound` as the root user.

 There are options that support running as a non-root user, as well